charmed-kubernetes/charm-interface-peer-discovery/README.md

 ```

 The interface sets those states for you:
+* `*.connected`
 * `*.joined`
-* `*.connected`
 * `*.departed`

-connected is set while at least one peer is connected.
+`connected` is set while at least one peer is connected.

-Please make sure to remove the joined and departed state to signal that you have
-handled the event.
-It will be raised again when another node joins or leaves.
+`joined` and `departed` states will clear at the end of the hook invocation.
+They behave more like events than states.

 The units() method only works inside of the relation hook which triggered the handler.